7 Reasons To Say ‘No’ to Credit Cards

 Credit cards are perhaps the most eligible competitors for the position of ‘man’s best friends’ after dogs!

-Seriously, a credit card is known to be a tool which helps one sail through hardships and emergencies smoothly.
+Seriously, a credit card is known to be a tool that helps one sail through hardships and emergencies smoothly.

 Wonderful, I must say!